 Do you know about split ticketing?

-Instead of buying a direct ticket which would normally be a single or return, you can buy several tickets to the stops along the main route, this is called split ticketing, this method can save you lots and lots of cash.
-Checkout the guide here
+Instead of buying a direct ticket which would normally be a single or return, you can buy several tickets to the stops along the main route, this is called split ticketing with train tickets, this method can save you lots and lots of cash.
+Checkout the link above to the guide.

 How a Rail Card can save you lot’s of money!